 Because some individuals experience distressing psychological symptoms of marijuana withdrawal that lasts for several weeks,5 ongoing support after detox, such as group or individual therapy or mutual-help groups can help to reduce the risk of relapse in an effort to alleviate those symptoms.

 At Recovery First, our drug rehab in Miami, our staff work with you every step of the way, beginning in day 1 of detox, to ensure you receive the care you need to experience sustained sobriety from any and all substances you’ve been abusing.
-Call us at today be connected to one of our rehab admissions navigators and learn more about our treatment offerings, including our medical detox program.
+Call us at today be connected to one of our rehab admissions navigators and learn more about our treatment offerings, including our medical drug detox program near Miami, Florida.